 Our Bylaws provide that at any annual meeting of stockholders, the only nominations of persons for election to our Board of Directors to be considered and the only business to be conducted will be the nominations made or business brought before the meeting (i) pursuant to our notice of meeting delivered at the direction of our Board of Directors, (ii) by or at the direction of our Board of Directors or (iii) by a stockholder who is a stockholder of record at the time of delivery of the notice provided for in the Bylaws, who is entitled to vote at the meeting and who complies with the advance notice procedures set forth in the Bylaws.
 For nominations and other business to be properly brought before an annual meeting of stockholders pursuant to clause (iii) above, the stockholder must deliver written notice to our principal office not less than 90 days nor more than 180 days prior to the annual meeting.
 However, if notice of the meeting is not given, or made by public disclosure, to the stockholders at least 100 days prior to the date of an annual meeting, notice by the stockholder must be received not later than the close of business on the tenth day following the day on which such notice of the date of the meeting was mailed or public disclosure was made.
-Similar procedures apply to nominations, stockholders are not entitled to submit business to be considered or acted upon at any special meeting of the stockholders.
+Similar procedures apply to nominations of persons for election to our Board of Directors at any special meeting of the stockholders called for the purposes of electing directors.
+Except for director nominations, stockholders are not entitled to submit business to be considered or acted upon at any special meeting of the stockholders.
 Notice by a stockholder to us requesting inclusion of a proposal in our proxy statement pursuant to Rule 14a-8 under the Exchange Act will be considered timely if received by our Secretary prior to the deadline specified in Rule 14a-8.
 Our Bylaws also specify the form and content of a stockholder's notice.
-These provisions may prevent or hinder stockholders from bringing matters before an annual meeting or special meeting or stockholder's notice.
+These provisions may prevent or hinder stockholders from bringing matters before an annual meeting or special meeting of stoc